TerseAI/little-durable-tutorial/README.md

 For a classic GitHub token, enable the `repo` scope.
 For a fine-grained token, grant **Contents: Read and write** on the repository.
 You can create a token in [GitHub settings](https://github.com/settings/tokens).

-> This workflow asks Claude Code to modify the target repository, then creates
-> and pushes a branch.
-Use a test repository while learning.

 ## Set up the project